ErSndubey/Foodies-UI/README.md

 ---

-Thank you for checking out HungryHub!
-This project is a showcase of my UI development skills and proficiency in frontend technologies.
-Enjoy exploring the user interface and experiencing the features of HungryHub.
+Thank you for checking out Foodies!
+This project is a showcase of my UI development skills and proficiency in front-end technologies.
+Enjoy exploring the user interface and experiencing the features of Foodies.